endeavouros-arm/image-install/README.md

 # image-install
 Install ARM images

-Install base-install images for select SBC devices
+Install base-install images for select SBC devices.
+Currently, this will work on the Odroid N2 / N2+ the Odroid XU4 and the Raspberry Pi 4b 32 bit OS

     On a working x86_64 computer, insert the latest USB EndeavourOS ISO installer.
 Use the USB EndeavourOS ISO because